How to Register a Company in Zimbabwe — Quick Answer

 - Skipping ZIMRA registration — operating without a TIN creates problems when opening a bank account, tendering for contracts, or claiming input VAT credits.

-Legislation and Official Sources
+Legislation and Official Authorities

-- COBE Act [Chapter 24:31] — ZimLII
+- Companies and Other Business Entities Act [Chapter 24:31] — the governing legislation

 How much does it cost to register a company in Zimbabwe?

-Can I register a company online?
+Can I register a company online in Zimbabwe?

-(1) CR21 name search, (2) Memorandum of Association, (3) Articles of Association, (4) CR14 (directors), (5) CR6 (address), (6) IDs/passports for all directors and shareholders, (7) registration fee.
+For a Pvt Ltd you need: (1) a CR21 name search, (2) a Memorandum of Association, (3) Articles of Association, (4) a CR14 form (directors & secretary), (5) a CR6 form (registered office), and (6) national IDs or passports for all directors and shareholders.
+We prepare every one of these for you as part of the flat $150 fee.